akeneo/pim-api-docs/content/guides/translation-connection/step3-interact-with-julia.md

 6. Click on `CONFIRM`
 :::

+And that's it!
+Congratulations! 🎉
->And that's it!
-Congratulations, everything is now ready to receive Julia's PIM products she wants to translate!
+Everything is now ready to receive Julia's PIM products she wants to translate!

 ## Julia's translation process